 The book is formatted so you can read it on your computer, tablet or phone and of course you can zoom the display to really look at the details clearly.
 This is great for anyone preferring larger print, of course, as you can enlarge the page to check on any specific information.

 Then scattered throughout the book we have included photos of more than 50 finished items to inspire you.
 For example, in Anna's lovely Baby Blue Sweater above, she has used Seed Stitch as a pretty trim for the cuffs, neckline and lower edge.

 If you would like to read more details about this new book, then please click here.
-The book is available as an E-Book, a print book or a print and digital package.
+The book is available as an E-Book, a Print book or a Print and E-Book Package.

 Happy Reversible Knitting!